 If you're starting college or university this autumn, you may well be thinking about buying a Mac to help with your studies.
-Here, we take a look at Apple's Mac line-up to help you choose which Mac is best for you, in our best Mac for students guide.
+Here, we take a look at Apple's current Mac line-up to help you choose which Mac is best for you, in our best Mac for students guide.

 How to choose the best Mac for you

-At first glance Macs might still seem expensive, especially when compared against the £300 laptops that you'll find on offer in Tesco and PC World, but while those cheaper machines are built down to a price, Apple believes firmly in creating devices that are powerful and meant to last.
+At first glance Macs might still seem expensive, especially when compared with the £300 laptops that you'll find on offer in Tesco and PC World, but while those cheaper machines are built down to a price, Apple believes firmly in creating devices that are powerful and meant to last.

 A Mac you buy for university should quite happily see you through all the adventures of your course and still be something you'll want to carry on using for a few years afterwards.